Empyrean-Void/Empyrean-Void/README.md

 # Empyrean

-Programming is artistic self expression
+Programming is an artistic self expression

 ## Languages